samanthi23/codewars_ruby_harvard_clan/README.md

-# set up git for this
+# harvard clan on codewars ruby